Satyadarshin/GrandDesigner/README.md

-# Adhisthana WordPress Docker Development Environment
+# GrandDesigner WordPress Docker Development Environment

-This repository contains the Docker configuration for the development environment of the Adhisthana WordPress site.
+This repository contains the Docker configuration for the development environment of the GrandDesigner WordPress site.
 It mimicks the production server environment, allowing us to have some confidence that if the code works in development, it should also work in production.

 To set up the Docker development environment, follow the setup instructions below.